MVPStudio/mvp-studio-web-cms/V2-PRODUCT-SPEC.md

 **The primary workflow for MVP Studio is to change the status of a project**

 - A project can be in one of the following statuses
-    - pending
     - approved
     - started
     - finished
+    - removed
+- When a new project is submitted
+    - the project is immediately in an approved status
-- When a new project is submitted a 'magic link' is sent to team@mvpstudio.org
+    - a 'magic link' is sent to team@mvpstudio.org
         - the password in the magic link is different than the one sent to the stakeholder
-- Link goes to a page showing all the details of the new project.
-- There is a drop down to change the status.
+    - If MVP Studio wants to take down the project for any reason they can change it to a removed status.
+        - There is no automated email when this happens, if we want to reach out we will do it manually.
-- when the status goes from pending to approved a congratulatory email is sent to the stakeholder.
+    - A congratulatory email is sent to the stakeholder.
 - Only projects with an approved status are visible on the projects page for volunteers to sign up for
 - Future work could be
     - a page for in progress projects